-There are two types of cell division: Mitosis and meiosis.
+There are two types of cell division: mitosis and meiosis.

 Mitosis is how most of the cells in the body divide.
 The “parent” cell splits into two “daughter” cells.

 There are at least

-- Osteoclasts, which dissolve bone.
+- osteoclasts, which dissolve bone

-- Osteoblasts, which form new bone.
+- osteoblasts, which form new bone

 - red blood cells, which carry oxygen around the body